SaulGrez/SaulGrez/README.md

 ### <div align="center">Hello!, I'm a Junior Front-End Developer! 🚀</div>

 - 👋 Hi!, I’m @SaulGrez
-- 👀 I’m interested in ... programming especially in html, css and java because I'm still a junior and i want improve my skills as a font-end developer, i like design and create pages webs and applications
+- 👀 I’m interested in ... programming especially in html, css and java because I'm still a junior and i want improve my skills as a font-end developer, i like design and create pages web and design android applications
 - 🌱 I’m currently learning ... javascript
 - 💞️ I’m looking to collaborate on ... software proyects
 - 📫 How to reach me ... you can contact me throught email send me a message to saulgrezl@gmail.com and i'll reply u as soon as possible.